 As of 9/25/2018 both Python 3 and Python 2.7 are supported!
-The Python 3 version is named PySimpleGUI.
-The Python 2.7 version is PySimpleGUI27.
+The Python 3 version is named Pysimplegui.
+The Python 2.7 version is Pysimplegui27.
 They are installed separately and the imports are different.
 See instructions in Installation section for more info.

-Qt Version

-Check out the new PySimpleGUI port to the Qt GUI Framework.
-You can learn more on the PySimpleGUIQt GitHub site.
-There is a separate Readme file for the Qt version that you'll find there.
-Give it a shot if you're looking for something a bit more "modern".
-However be aware that it is in Alpha condition with a number of features partially complete.

 Looking for a GUI package?
 Taking your Python code from the world of command lines and into the convenience of a GUI?
 Have a Raspberry Pi with a touchscreen that's going to waste because you don't have the time to learn a GUI SDK?
 Into Machine Learning and are sick of the command line?
 Would like to distribute your Python code to Windows users as a single .EXE file that launches straight into a GUI, much like a WinForms app?

-Want technical support?
-Looking for an actively maintained package?